Flexible Working Guidelines for Staff

 - Your designated HR team can also provide assistance.

-- You can also find information online – the Department for Business Enterprise and Regulatory Reform (BERR – formerly the Department of Trade and Industry) produce a comprehensive Guide for Employees and Employers on Flexible Working which you can find online.
+- You can also find information online – the Department for Business Enterprise and Regulatory Reform (BERR – formerly the Department of Trade and Industry) produce a comprehensive Guide for Employees and Employers on Flexible Working which you can find at GOV.UK website.